sliterat/cross-attention-degeneracy/README.md

 Author: Tomasz Pruś (independent researcher) Code licence: MIT · Manuscript and figures: CC BY 4.0

+## Manuscript

+The English manuscript is publicly available in the `manuscript/` directory in PDF and DOCX formats.

+The manuscript is licensed under **CC BY 4.0**.
+The source code in this repository is licensed under the **MIT License**.

 ## What this work shows